-Real Estate Negotiations & How The Offer Process Works
+Real Estate Negotiations & How The Offer Bidding Process Works

 When Buying A House Or Condo In Toronto Canada

-As soon as your offer is prepared and signed by you, your real estate sales representative will contact the listing real estate sales representative to arrange to present the offer to the Seller.
+As soon as your offer is prepared and signed by you, your real estate sales representative will contact the listing agent (the real estate agent representing the Seller) to arrange to present the offer to the Seller.

 An offer to purchase is not good forever but has a time limit date on it called an irrevocable date.

 Within the irrevocable time period you have specified, the Seller can accept the offer as is, reject it, or modify it and sign it back to you with their own irrevocable counteroffer time specified.

 If the offer is accepted, it should be given to your lawyer as soon as possible so that they can initiate whatever action is required.

 If the offer is rejected, you may want to resubmit your bid at a higher price or with a different closing date.

 If the offer is modified and signed back to you, it indicates that the Seller is interested in proceeding with negotiations.
 They may have signed it back at a higher price, a different closing date, with chattels or extras removed or added or any combination of these and other items.